 Continuing Education (CE) and non-matriculated students now have the opportunity to take PAFA BFA and Post-Baccalaureate courses for credit or non-credit through the Open Academy.

 Application to this program is unavailable at this time.
-Please check back in August for Fall 2020 availability.
+Please check back in December for Spring 2021 availability.